 There are a ton of ways to promote your opt-in on your blog and I plan to try out a nice amount of them.

 I want to be able to promote my opt-in as a stand alone free resource, so I’ll need a landing page to do that.

 I’ve helped others create email challenges, but I never created one for myself.

 Email challenges can help you quickly grow your list if you can’t do webinars.

 Email challenges typically lead to a paid product or service, but I will be doing mine solely for list building purposes.

 These are the 5 things I plan to do in an effort to grow my blog in the next 6 months.

 As you can see, I don’t have any income goals and that’s because I’m not planning to focus on monetization yet.

-Yes, I use affiliate links and ADs on my website, and yes I’m considering doing free consultation calls again, but I don’t plan to launch a paid product or service during this 6 month period.
+Yes, I use affiliate links and ads on my website, but I don’t plan to launch a paid product or service during this 6 month period.